Update 25 April 2019

 Please read the Terms and Conditions carefully.
 By making your s50/s184 licence application you are agreeing to abide by our Terms and Conditions.

 We need at least 30 working days notice between the date we receive a complete set of the documentation required and the date you wish to start work.
 This gives us time to carry out the necessary checks to ensure the dates requested are suitable.

 If you require a temporary road closure, we require that you submit the relevant closure application eight weeks in advance and reference this on your application.
 We will not be able to process your request without this.

 A Licence fee of £320 is payable for both Section 50 and Section 184 Licences.
 We may undertake inspections of works at various times and costs for this are included in the Licence fee.

-We also require a payment of a Bond which we hold until the end of the guarantee period (two or three years depending in depth of the excavation) when, provided that the works meet the standards required by the New Roads and Street Works Act 1991, we will refund.
+We also require a payment of a Bond which we hold until the end of the guarantee period (two or three years depending in depth of the excavation) when, provided that the works meet the standards required by the New Roads and Street Works Act 1991 and no other monies are outstanding, we will refund in full.